 What is Script Coverage?

 When you submit your script to a producer or agent they have a first line of defense against amateurs.
-That first line of defense is called a Script Reader.
-These Script Readers read your script and the provide the producer/agent with a “coverage report”.
-It is usually a detailed synopsis of the screenplay and some comments, what worked and what didn’t.
-Finally they brand it with a rating: Pass, Consider, Recommend.
+That first line of defense is called a script reader.
+These script readers read your script and provide the producer/agent with a “coverage report”.
+It is usually a detailed synopsis of the screenplay and some comments, including what worked and what didn’t.
+Finally, they assign it a rating: Pass, Consider, Recommend.
 Usually any script that doesn’t get a Recommend won’t move up the ladder.

 What rating will my script get?